huss-osman/devops-learning/06-aws/dns-route53/05-routing-policies.md

 ## Overview

-This section introduces **Amazon Route 53 Routing Policies**, which determine how DNS queries are answered and how traffic is distributed across resources.
-Rather than always returning the same destination, Route 53 can intelligently route users based on factors such as latency, location, health, or assigned weights.
+This section introduces **Route 53 Routing Policies**, which determine how DNS queries are answered and how traffic is distributed.
+Rather than always returning the same destination, Route 53 routes users based on factors such as latency, location, health, or assigned weights.

 Choosing the appropriate routing policy helps improve application availability, performance, fault tolerance, and the overall user experience by directing traffic to the most suitable resources.